A Short Piece

 William Roper: “So, now you give the Devil the benefit of law!”

 Sir Thomas More: “Yes!
 What would you do?
 Cut a great road through the law to get after the Devil?”

 William Roper: “Yes, cut down every law in England to do that!”

 Sir Thomas More: “Oh?
 And when the last law was down, and the Devil turned ‘round on you, where would you hide, Roper, the laws all being flat?
 This country is planted thick with laws, from coast to coast, Man’s laws, not God’s!
 And if you cut them down, and you’re just the man to do it, do you really think you could stand upright in the winds that would blow then?
 Yes, I’d give the Devil benefit of law, for my own safety’s sake!”

-Discourse matters, as discussed before, and I am convinced that the phrase “war is hell” is problematic (metaphors matter), and contributes to the notion that the rules and ethics of warfare are ridiculous, benefiting only our enemy.
+Discourse matters, as discussed before, and I am convinced that the phrase “war is hell” is problematic (metaphors matter), and that it contributes to the notion that the rules and ethics of warfare are ridiculous, benefiting only our enemy.
 Indeed, they do benefit our enemy, but “for our own safety’s sake.”
-Once that line of defense is down, though unimaginable, we might just find ourselves longing for war.
+Once that line of defense is down, though unimaginable now, we might just find ourselves longing for war.

 For more by Dr. James Simpkin, please visit: